James Nieh, Principal Investigator

 Since

-2009, Kyle is studying the function of bumble bee labial gland
+2009, Kyle studied the function of bumble bee labial gland

 secretions inside and outside the nest.
 Labial glads secretions play an